State Council (South Korea): Meetings

+Members

 As of August 2020, the Executive Branch of the government operates 23 ministries, 18 administrative authorities, 2 boards, 4 offices, and 7 committees.
 The State Council includes 18 ministers, the prime minister and the president.
 Ministers must be appointed into the State Council before confirmation by the National Assembly.
 The president is the chairperson of the State Council, and the prime minister is the vice-chairperson.